makrai/notes/mosbach2006-stabil-finetune.md

 * the remaining fine-tuning variance on the development set can be attributed to generalization
 * experiment:
-  * fine-tune BERT on RTE for 20 epochs and show the
+  * fine-tune BERT on RTE for 20 epochs
     * development set accuracy for 10 successful runs in Fig. 8a
     * the development set accuracy vs. training loss of all BERT models fine-tuned on RTE for the full ablation study (shown in Fig. 9 in the